pprudhvi/nyl-protegrity-function/README.md

 This shows an example a custom function using Dremio's internal APIs.

-## Calling Custom Functions
-* The function name to
 ## Sample Functions
 There are 3 examples in this repository, 'addstuff', 'concat' and 'protect' which are described in the following sections.